 To know him was to love him.
 Nobody said an unkind word about him.
 Ever.
 But he had a heroin problem and he did a couple of incarcerations for heroin.
-He got
+He

-out of prison.
+got out of prison.
 He had been out of prison for two months and had been doing—had not done any drugs, and these guys came to him and said, "Would you like to make 200 bucks?"
-And he said, "Sure."
+And he said,

+"Sure."
 And they said, "Well, what we need you to do is, there is a big coke deal going down, and we're gonna go and rob the drugs.
 We need you to hold the gun.
-Just come and hold the gun and we'll
+Just come and hold the gun and

-give you two hundred bucks."
+we'll give you two hundred bucks."

 And Buford said, "Okay."
 So they went to the scene and what happened was, two of the guys knew all along that they were going to kill some people there.
-Four

-people were killed.
+Four people were killed.
 Two people were injured, they were shot but didn't die.
 So three of them were tried.
 There were four guys involved.
-The three guys got death sentences, and the fourth guy
+The three guys got death sentences, and the fourth

-who was the driver for this got nothing and testified against the other three and the two people who got shot and lived were also key witnesses as to what happened there.
+guy who was the driver for this got nothing and testified against the other three and the two people who got shot and lived were also key witnesses as to what happened there.

-What everybody testified at the trial, the driver testified that he and the other two guys knew they were going to shot people, but they didn't tell Buford
+What everybody testified at the trial, the driver testified that he and the other two guys knew they were going to shot people, but they didn't tell

-that.
+Buford that.
 And the two people who survived said that when the shooting started, Buford started yelling at the other two guys, "What the hell are you doing?
 Are you crazy?
-Don't shot those people."
+Don't shot those

-that we found these police reports that had never been provided to the defense, where the driver had told the police,
+in the case that we found these police reports that had never been provided to the defense, where the driver had told the police,

-"We knew all along that they were going to shoot people, but we didn't tell Buford because he wouldn't have gone if he had known that, and when we got in the
+"We knew all along that they were going to shoot people, but we didn't tell Buford because he wouldn't have gone if he had known that, and when we got in

-car afterwards he was screaming at these guys and he was furious."
+the car afterwards he was screaming at these guys and he was furious."
 That never came out at trial.
 There was also a lot of other stuff in the police reports that had never been provided to

 the defense lawyers.
 Buford's jury voted twelve to zero against the death penalty for him.Florida was one of only three states in the country where you can get a death sentence anyway, even if